 When I first heard about the ingestible SPF gummy that promises to protect your skin against sunburn and UV damage from the inside out, I was immediately so obsessed with the idea that I didn't even have time to be skeptical—at least not right away.
-Sundots, a company that funded production for its chewable sunscreen supplement on the crowdfunding site Indiegogo and officially launched online last month, makes the argument that topical sunscreen is not enough.
+Sundaily, a company that funded production for its chewable sunscreen supplement on the crowdfunding site Indiegogo and officially launched online in March 2018 [Ed. note, this product was formerly called Sundots], makes the argument that topical sunscreen is not enough.
 Personally, I'm wont to believe them.
-"Research consistently shows that while sunscreen is essential to quality sun protection, it often doesn't get applied or reapplied correctly, lets through too much skin-aging UVA radiation, and oftentimes just doesn't have the SPF claimed on the label," the brand claims.
-The gummy is like a backup for when you miss a spot with your sunscreen, fail to reapply, or forget to pack your sunhat for a day at the beach.
-As the brand's website puts it, "Sundots fill the gaps when other products let us down."
+"Research consistently shows that while sunscreen is essential to quality sun protection, it often doesn't get applied or reapplied correctly, lets through too much UVA radiation that ages skin, and oftentimes just doesn't have the SPF claimed on the label," the brand claims.
+The gummy is like a backup for when you miss a spot with your sunscreen, fail to reapply or forget to pack your sunhat for a day at the beach.

 Some skin health experts have expressed doubt about the product.
-According to recent reporting from Refinery29, the clinical studies Sundots has cited on polypodium's effectiveness used only small sample groups of 50 subjects and were also testing a different polypodium product in addition to Sundots, making the data somewhat less reliable.
-Overall, dermatologists agree that more and larger clinical trials are needed to confirm that Sundots's specific formulation of the polypodium leucomotos extract offers real protection against UVA rays, especially since sun care is such a serious, high-stakes concern.
+According to recent reporting from Refinery29, the clinical studies Sundaily has cited on polypodium's effectiveness used only small sample groups of 50 subjects and were also testing a different polypodium product in addition to the gummies, making the data somewhat less reliable.
+Overall, dermatologists agree that more and larger clinical trials are needed to confirm that Sundaily's specific formulation of the polypodium leucomotos extract offers real protection against UVA rays, especially since sun care is such a serious concern.

-But Sundots' other co-founder, Chris Tolles, promises the product was never intended to replace topical sunscreen—it's simply supposed to supplement.
-"Derms … are right to worry about anyone who suggests Sundots are good enough on their own—they're not," Tolles told Refinery29.
+But Sundaily's other co-founder, Chris Tolles, promises the product was never intended to replace topical sunscreen—it's simply supposed to supplement.
+"Derms … are right to worry about anyone who suggests Sundaily gummies are good enough on their own—they're not," Tolles told Refinery29.
 "Nor is sunscreen, nor is UPF-rated clothing.
 The best sun protection always comes from a combination of the three, since they're each excellent at some things, and not at others."

-I decided to put Sundots to the test in one of the sunniest places on earth—Maui, Hawaii.
-Before a morning of canoeing under the island summer sun, I followed Sundots' instructions and combined one gummy (which tasted like an orange Starburst) with Neutrogena's SPF 100+ spray on my (extremely pale) body, my favorite Japanese Nivea sunscreen on my face, a bucket hat, and a UPF 50 rash guard from Mott50.
+I decided to put Sundaily to the test in one of the sunniest places on earth—Maui, Hawaii.
+Before a morning of canoeing under the island summer sun, I followed the brand's instructions and combined one gummy (which tasted like an orange Starburst) with Neutrogena's SPF 100+ spray ($13) on my (extremely pale) body, my favorite Japanese Nivea Sun Protect Super Water Gel SPF ($11) on my face, a bucket hat, and a UPF 50 rash guard.
 I felt just about as sun-protected as a person could get; that is, until halfway through the canoe trip, when I realized I'd forgotten to apply sunscreen properly to my exposed feet.
-This normally would send me straight into a panic, but then I figured it was the perfect way to see whether or not Sundots really worked as a backup.
+This normally would send me straight into a panic, but then I figured it was the perfect way to see whether or not Sundaily really worked as a backup.

-Tentatively, Sundots have my stamp of approval.
-Shop my Sundots-approved sun protection routine below!
+Tentatively, Sundaily has my stamp of approval, along with the rest of my sun protection routine seen below.